coddingtonjoel/joelc.dev/README.md

 ---

-My personal portfolio website as a student for web development.
+My personal portfolio website as a software engineer.

 Built with Gatsby, Material-UI, GSAP, Contentful, and styled-components.